 I was intrigued.
-Therefore, I decided to test Lumen, using it daily for the past 3+ weeks.
+Therefore, I decided to test Lumen, using it daily for 4+ weeks.
 Here, in this Lumen review, I report the journey, analyze the tech, highlight its pros/cons, and ultimately decide if this is a tool worth buying (spoilers in the title).

 Lumen Review at a Glance

 - Useful for long term weight loss

 - Clean app, with insightful information and guidance